dbdean/dbdean_com/README.md

 So, if you came here looking for OpenStreetMap events in Brisbane, please go have a look at the [Brisbane Events Page][bneevents] on the OSM Wiki, or my [EventBrite][ev] page.

+I hope to start up similar events in Armidale soon!

 [bneevents]:https://wiki.openstreetmap.org/wiki/Brisbane/Events
 [ev]:https://www.eventbrite.com/o/david-dean-15095586564